JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsOpenX/DesignPatterns/JSopxNovaBarnDoorProtocolDesignPatterns.md

 - Follow **strict security protocols** (e.g., XSS prevention, HTTPS enforcement).
 - Document and resolve vulnerabilities with step-by-step guides.
 - Maintain logs and records of compliance checks.
+- No excuses on not having documentation.
+You can now even use [GitHub Copilot](https://devblogs.microsoft.com/visualstudio/introducing-automatic-documentation-comment-generation-in-visual-studio/) to generate summaries for you in code.

 #### Initiate: